CO-ERRA (DGG Act) — Legislative Timeline

 Upon certification, the amendment is added to the Colorado Constitution.
 Implementation actions (e.g., emergency redistricting commission setup) commence as specified in the text.

-Notes: Exact deadlines (petition filing, ballot certification, Blue Book mailing) follow the Colorado Secretary of State Election Calendar.
-Signature thresholds update each cycle based on the most recent Secretary of State race.
+- Exact deadlines (petition filing, ballot certification, Blue Book mailing) follow the Colorado Secretary of State Election Calendar and may vary by cycle.